BlenderVR/manual/manual/installation/installation.rst

   $ [Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python34\;C:\Python34\Scripts\")

+*(For PowerShell to automatically add this path at startup, add this line to a file named e.g. profile.ps1 that you'll place in your WindowsPowerShell directory)*

 Running
 -------

 Type the following commands in your terminal.
-If you are in Windows we recommend you to use Power Shell or similar.
+If you are in Windows we recommend you to use `Power Shell <https://technet.microsoft.com/en-us/scriptcenter/default>`_ or similar.

 On OSX/Linux: